 The chipmaker Intel reported lower earnings Wednesday -- reflecting the worldwide trend of dwindling personal computer sales.

-Intel's net income fell about 28 percent to $2 billion from the same quarter a year ago.
+Intel's net income fell 28 percent in the second quarter, to $2 billion.

-Speaking in his first earnings conference call since taking the job, he says he's more confident than ever about the company and Intel will leave no computing opportunity untapped.
+But he stressed he's more confident than ever about Intel, saying the company will leave no computing opportunity untapped.

-Intel stock dropped about four percent in after hours trading, to $23.19.
+The stock dropped four percent in after hours trading, to $23.19 a share.